 In the official 'blurb' for this sword put out by Windlass Steelcrafts, the sword is described as "a lightning fast cutting weapon" going on to say:

-This hand-and-a-half sword is "lightning fast".
+This hand-and-a-half sword is best described as "lightning fast".
 And it's weight and balance certainly facilitate its use either one or two handed.
-In fact I enjoy switching between both when I train with it, and the noise that it makes as it rends the air one handed is very impressive and enjoyable.
+In fact I enjoy switching between both when I train with it, and the loud swooshing noise that it makes as it rends the air one handed is very impressive and enjoyable.

-The only problem is, the blurb's description of 'terrible thrusts' has two meanings...
+The only problem is, the blurb's description of delivering 'terrible thrusts' has two meanings...

-And unfortunately, despite the fact that it feels like a good cutter, I found it a rather 'terrible' thrusting sword - with the blade simply not still enough to deliver a decent penetrative thrust (a feature also noted in the My Armoury Review)...
+And unfortunately, despite the fact that it IS a good cutter, I found it a rather 'terrible' thrusting sword - the blade simply not rigid enough to deliver a decent penetrative thrust (a feature also noted in the My Armoury Review)...

-Overall I think that for US$225 this hand-and-a-half sword has its good points and bad.
+Overall I think that for US$379 this hand-and-a-half sword has its good points and bad.

 Aesthetically, it is one of the best looking, most beautiful swords I have seen in this price range.
 Performance wise, it is highly recommended for hand-and-a-half sword training as it superbly balanced, extremely fast and handles very smoothly.

-My only real issues with this sword is its thrusting ability, which for such a dramatically pointed sword should be much more effective than what it is.
+My only real issues with this sword is its thrusting ability, which for such a dramatically pointed sword should be much more effective than what it is, but it flexes too early.

-With a slightly stiffer blade and tighter assembly at the handle, this sword could easily be mistaken for a hand-and-a-half sword that sells for US$500+.
+With a slightly stiffer blade and tighter assembly at the handle, this sword could easily be mistaken for a hand-and-a-half sword that sells for US$700+.

 As it is, while this flaws are acceptable for a sword at the price point it retails for - if Windlass were to seriously address these issues I fear that they might put a lot of higher end sword production companies out of business!